carbon-io/carbond/docs/ref/carbond.collections.Collection.rst

 ==============================
 *extends* :class:`~carbond.Endpoint`

-Provides a highlevel abstraction for defining Endpoints that behave like a RESTful collection of resources
+Provides a high-level abstraction for defining Endpoints that behave like a RESTful collection of resources

 Properties
 ----------